vpaulino98/Growatt_ModbusTCP/README.md

 - ✅ Check if this is during night time (expected if first-time setup)
 - ✅ Wait for sunrise and inverter to power on
 - ✅ Check logs for connection errors
-- ✅ Verify network/serial connection
+- ✅ Verify TCP network connection

 ### Enable Debug Logging